mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 * Always keep a eye on the goal/bottle neck
 * Context Maps important but also use process maps to understand system flow
+* Ensure all teams are aligned by understanding the goal,  collaborate together on a solution and understand how they fit into the bigger picture

 ## Values